 Instead, the young man chose to pivot towards Vaifen’s Special Forces — an unheard path in his family’s lineage, where he performed remarkably and always upholding a sense of duty worthy of his family name.

-Joining Special Forces allowed Cade to attain expertise across a multitude of firearms and combat tactics, additionally, Cade also opted to train in the specialty of combat medic.
-One day, a rather fortuitous impasse between Cade and one of his superiors at the time drew the attention of Exley, who found his outstanding performance more suited to Gestalt’s needs, depriving Special Forces of a most valuable member in the process while giving Gestalt its third member.
+One day, a moral impasse between Cade and one of his superiors at the time drew the attention of Exley, who found his outstanding performance more suited to Gestalt’s needs, depriving Special Forces of a most valuable member in the process while giving Gestalt its third member.

 CAMERON BENNETT

-To talk about Cameron is to talk about the rumored “Rhapsody,” a recent myth in the field of cybersecurity.
+To truly talk about Cameron is to talk about the rumored “Rhapsody,” a recent myth in the field of cybersecurity.

 No one could accurately prove the existence of Rhapsody, and for the longest time, cybersecurity services around the planet thought of it as a non-existent escape goat figure — a moniker used by hackers to shift culpability away from themselves.